 If you’re nursing, you’ve probably heard that breast milk is the “perfect food.”
 While that is generally true, the nutritional content of breast milk is greatly influenced by your diet.
-One of the most important nutrients for a new baby is DHA (docosahexaenoic acid).
+One essential nutrient for a new baby is DHA (docosahexaenoic acid).
 Studies show that DHA can benefit your baby’s brain and eye health.
 In this article, we answer the top 6 questions about DHA and breastfeeding.

 1. If breastmilk is the “perfect food” for my baby, why doesn’t it contain enough DHA?